cloudlabs-ufscar/blog/content/sec/dam-ctf-2025-data/index.md

   return 0;
 }
 ```
-That can move the pointer left and right.
+They can move the pointer left and right.
 However, it seemed as if they were unreachable, as they weren't explicity called anywhere.
 This was the missing piece that stumped a lot of players, and it was a smart trick placed by the challenge developers using an exception handler.
 And it seems like most decompilers are fooled by this, leaving these function calls mostly obfuscated.
 During the challenge, we actually just figured this out by guessing, and eventually we found out that these functions are called by the commands 'l' and 'r'.
 Being able to move the pointer makes this easy, it's just a matter of playing the game and building the desired string.\
 Before we show the solution, let's dive a little deeper into these obfuscated function calls.
 Here is the original code, provided by the devs after the CTF ended:
 ```C
 std::string input_full, input_word, func = "0", args ="0", func_pass;